awsdocs/amazon-ecs-developer-guide/doc_source/scheduled_tasks.md

 ## Edit a scheduled task<a name="scheduled-task-edit"></a>

 You can edit your scheduled tasks in the classic Amazon ECS console\.
-You can also edit the Amazon EventBridge rules that start the scheduled tasks in the EventBridge console\.
+You can also edit the Amazon EventBridge Scheduler scheduler that start the scheduled tasks in the EventBridge Scheduler console\.

 **To edit a scheduled task \(Amazon ECS console\)**

-1. Open the Amazon ECS console at [https://console\.aws\.amazon\.com/ecs/](https://console.aws.amazon.com/ecs/)\.
+1. Open the Amazon ECS classic console at [https://console\.aws\.amazon\.com/ecs/](https://console.aws.amazon.com/ecs/)\.

 1. Choose the cluster in which to edit your scheduled task\.